xcp-ng/xcp-ng-org/docs/storage/storage.md

 You will hit a wall, 2 options here:

 * if your VM disks are small enough, you could reach the max chain length (30).
-* if your VM disks are big, you'll hit the SR space limit before.
+* if your VM disks are big, you'll hit the <abbr title="Storage Repository">SR</abbr> space limit before.

 ### Xen Orchestra protection

 Luckily, Xen Orchestra is able to detect an uncoalesced chain.
 It means it won't trigger a backup job for a VM if its disks are not coalesced yet: it will be skipped.

-But more than that, Xen Orchestra is also able to show you uncoalesced disk in the SR view, in the Advanced tab.
+But more than that, Xen Orchestra is also able to show you uncoalesced disk in the <abbr title="Storage Repository">SR</abbr> view, in the Advanced tab.

 More about this exclusive feature on [https://xen-orchestra.com/blog/xenserver-coalesce-detection-in-xen-orchestra/](https://xen-orchestra.com/blog/xenserver-coalesce-detection-in-xen-orchestra/)

-## 🦮 How to modify an existing SR connection
+## 🦮 How to modify an existing <abbr title="Storage Repository">SR</abbr> connection

-The link between a host and an SR is called the `PBD`.
-A PBD basically stores **how** to access a storage repository (like the path to the drive or to an NFS share).
+The link between a host and an <abbr title="Storage Repository">SR</abbr> is called the _Physical Block Device_ (<abbr title="Physical Block Device">PBD</abbr>).
+A <abbr title="Physical Block Device">PBD</abbr> basically stores **how** to access a storage repository (like the path to the drive or to an NFS share).

-If you want to change how an SR is accessed (for example, if your NFS SR changed its IP), you must destroy and recreate the `PBD` with the new values.
-Let's use our example where an NFS SR has changed to a new IP:
+If you want to change how an <abbr title="Storage Repository">SR</abbr> is accessed (for example, if your NFS <abbr title="Storage Repository">SR</abbr> changed its IP), you must destroy and recreate the <abbr title="Physical Block Device">PBD</abbr> with the new values.
+Let's use our example where an NFS <abbr title="Storage Repository">SR</abbr> has changed to a new IP:

-0. Double check you don't have running VMs on this SR. This is crucial as this operation cannot be performed live.
+0. Double check you don't have running VMs on this <abbr title="Storage Repository">SR</abbr>.
+This is crucial as this operation cannot be performed live.
-1. Get the SR UUID (in XO, SR view, click on your NFS SR, the UUID is visible then)
+1. Get the <abbr title="Storage Repository">SR</abbr> UUID (in XO: "SR view", click on your "NFS SR", the UUID is visible then)
-2. On your host console/terminal, find all the `PBD` UUIDs for this SR:
+2. On your host console/terminal, find all the <abbr title="Physical Block Device">PBD</abbr> UUIDs for this <abbr title="Storage Repository">SR</abbr>:
 `xe sr-param-get param-name=PBDs uuid=<SR UUID>`
-3. For each `PBD` UUID, run  `xe pbd-param-list uuid=<PBD UUID>` and copy the output to a text editor so you have them "saved" elsewhere.
-Each record has the host UUID and SR UUID, which will be needed to recreate them.
+3. For each <abbr title="Physical Block Device">PBD</abbr> UUID, run  `xe pbd-param-list uuid=<PBD UUID>` and copy the output to a text editor so you have them "saved" elsewhere.
+Each record has the "host UUID" and "SR UUID", which will be needed to recreate them.
 It will also contain the `device-config`, which is required to indicate how to access it (the NFS path).
 4. Now you need to edit this `device-config` field with the new values.
 In our example, I will change my `device-config` from `serverpath: /mnt/xen; server: 192.168.1.2` to `serverpath: /mnt/xen; server: 192.168.1.5` to reflect the new NFS IP.
 Have this text ready for the next commands.
-5. Remove each of these old PBDs with `xe pbd-destroy uuid=<PBD UUID>`.
+5. Remove each of these old <abbr title="Physical Block Device">PBD</abbr> with `xe pbd-destroy uuid=<PBD UUID>`.
 6. Recreate each of them using your new `device-config`, for example here: `xe pbd-create host-uuid=<HOST UUID> sr-uuid=<SR UUID> device-config:server=192.168.1.5 device-config:serverpath=/mnt/xen`.
-Note the new IP address entered vs the previous PBD configuration.
+Note the new IP address entered vs the previous <abbr title="Physical Block Device">PBD</abbr> configuration.
-7. When you're done and all PBDs are recreated, you can reconnect (in XO, SR view, "reconnect to all hosts" or do a `xe pbd-plug uuid=<PBD UUID` for each of them).
+7. When you're done and all <abbr title="Physical Block Device">PBD</abbr> are recreated, you can reconnect (in XO: "SR view", "reconnect to all hosts" or do a `xe pbd-plug uuid=<PBD UUID` for each of them).
 Once reconnected, you can start your VMs as if nothing happened.